cortes-ciriano-lab/osteosarcoma_evolution/README.md

 ```
 sh runHMF.sh -t path/to/tumorBam -n path/to/normalBam -o path/to/outputDir
 ```
-If needed, you can change a lot of memory, threads and parameters in an ini file, then provide it with:
+If needed, you can change a lot of memory, threads and parameters in an ini file.
+Copy hmf.ini to your preffered dir, modify what you need and then provide the path with:
 ```
 -i path/to/iniFile
 ```